giantswarm/docs/sources/installation/gettingstarted.md

     new password:
     confirm new password:

-Very well!
-The next thing you might want to try is __setting up a specific environment__.
-Environments allow you to run your apps in specific contexts, for example to distinguish development from production.
+The next thing you might want to try is setting up a specific environment.
+See [Working with environments](/reference/env/) for further details.

-TODO: clarify if it's necessary to change the default environment.

-Configure your default environment:

-    $ swarm env <username>/dev

-See [Working with environments](reference/env/) for further details.

 ## Configure a helloworld application